 2. Be honest.

-In every situation you get in with a client, your actions – small and large – either build or break trust with your clients.
+In every situation you get in with a client, your actions – small and large – either build or break trust.
 A word to my fellow designers!
 Be brave!
 And be honest.
-Being honest about who you are and your skillset goes a long way towards building the confidence in your relationship that the client needs in order to feel safe to move forward in choosing you as their freelancer for the job.
+Being honest about who you are and your skillset goes a long way towards building the confidence in your relationship that the client needs in order to feel safe to move forward in choosing you as their person for the job.

 3. Be friendly!